ixd-physical-computing/IxD-PhysicalComputing-22/Week-5/p5js-lab.md

 - Optional: p5 has some really cool built-in tools for easy interactivity.
 Follow [this text tutorial](https://creative-coding.decontextualize.com/interaction/) by Allison Parrish if you're interested to explore using logic and boolean (things we covered for Arduino programming) with mouse interaction.

 - Lastly, poke through the p5.js [Reference page](https://p5js.org/reference/) and [Examples page](https://p5js.org/examples/) for examples of things that interest you.
-For example, there's a whole reference page dedicated to [color](https://p5js.org/reference/#/p5/color) in p5.js
+For starters, there's a whole reference page dedicated to [`color()`](https://p5js.org/reference/#/p5/color), and another dedicatde to [`text()`](https://p5js.org/reference/#/p5/text)

+### Assignment

-After finishing the tutorals, make a simple sketch that uses the shapes, lines, and colors, share that on your blog.
+After finishing the tutorials, make a simple sketch that uses shapes, lines, and colors, share that on your blog.
+It can be a design, a self potrait, or just a composition that interests you.
+You can also alter the existing examples that were shared above.